PasiSalenius/CocoaCompose/README.md

 ])
 ```

+### Example

-### Example initialisation of a preferences window using `PreferenceList` containing multiple `PreferenceSection` each with their own components.
+The following example initialises a preferences window using `PreferenceList` containing multiple `PreferenceSection` that each have their own components.

 <img width="450" alt="Preferences window" src="Assets/preferences.png"/>